toofishes.net

 Lighttpd makes a big deal of their non-blocking architecture.
 That is super cool, until someone, usually a web crawler, clicks a cgit link to an image file in git and it bloats your lighttpd process to 400 MB or more, leading to memory graphs like the one shown here.
 Cause?
 The difference between the bandwidth in the input/output pipes; cgit is producing output much quicker than it can be sent to the client, so it all backs up in lighttpd’s memory, which later has a hard time getting freed.
 So much for being lighter weight than Apache.

-Exhibit 1 is a link such as the following cgit tree view: land_shallow_topo_2048.jpg.
+Exhibit 1 is a link such as a cgit tree view.
+(I used to link to an example when I ran cgit; I no longer run cgit on this server.)
 This would have made my VPS unhappy before; nginx exhibits much safer and reasonable behavior when huge files like this are generated.